Meta-analysis of Bayesian analyses: Numerical studies

-We then incorporate the observed beliefs by fitting a bivariate Gaussian distribution to each of the $J=4$ study-specific ABC posteriors.
-Inference is performed using Stan and the obtained posterior is improved using SIR.
+We then follow the same procedure from the previous experiments to sample from the MBA-updated effects via SIR.

 Note that due to the indirect nature in the relationship between the infection data and the parameters of interest, using the data to directly construct an estimator for the parameters of interest would be difficult.
 While this does not pose a challenge in our framework, it renders the application of traditional meta-analysis approaches infeasible.

-Figure~\ref{fig:tb_abalation} shows the updated beliefs for the local effects $\boldsymbol{\theta}_1, \ldots, \boldsymbol{\theta}_J$, after borrowing strength across the individual studies.
+Figure~\ref{fig:tb_abalation} shows the updated beliefs for the local effects $\theta_1, \ldots, \theta_J$, after borrowing strength across the individual studies.
 While the updated beliefs clearly retain some of the individual characteristics of their original counterparts (e.g. a similar covariance structure), they exhibit a much more identifiable behavior.
-The posterior of the overall mean of the reproductive numbers is shown in Figure~\ref{fig:tb_joint_global}.
+The superposterior of the overall mean of the reproductive numbers is shown in Figure~\ref{fig:tb_superposterior}.

+In the supplementary material (Appendix E) we provide a synthetic version of these tuberculosis experiments, again showing that sharing statistical strength across studies yields local posteriors with improved identifiability compared to their original counterparts.